Tuna and tofu spring rolls make a delicious and inexpensive starter or main course. Serve with sweet chili sauce and hot rice for a tasty meal.

 Now that I’ve written all that need be written about the ingredients, let’s proceed to the recipe.

-- a 180-g. (more or less) can of tuna (solid, fillet or chunks but not flakes) in water or brine, drained
+- 180 grams tuna (solid, fillet or chunks but not flakes) in water or brine - drained

-- 100 g. of tofu, finely chopped and excess water squeezed out
+- 100 grams tofu - finely chopped and excess water squeezed out

-- 1 heaping tsp. of black bean garlic sauce
+- 1 heaping teaspoon black bean garlic sauce

 - 2 eggs

-- about 2 c. of vegetable oil for frying
+- 2 cups vegetable oil - for frying

 - Flake the tuna.